rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 In October, Veloren will keep pushing towards more scalable infrastructure.
-Tests are happening to move towards a Kubernetes cluster to manage more infrascture from code.
+Tests are happening to move towards a Kubernetes cluster to manage more infrastructure from code.
 Optimizations will keep coming in as we find places to improve.
-0.8 may release sometime this month, however the exact date is yet to be set.
+0.8 may release sometime this month, however, the exact date is yet to be set.

 [veloren]: https://veloren.net